-With flow modules, you can create reusable flow components that can be added to multiple other flow modules and actions.
-You can share your flow modules with teammates so they don't need to rebuild the same components.
+With flows, you can create reusable flow components that can be added to multiple other flows.
+Then you can share your flows with teammates so they don't need to rebuild the same components.

-You create flow modules in a workspace.
+You create flows in a workspace.
 Use workspaces to organize your API projects and collaborate with your team.

 To create a new flow module, do the following: